wkumari/draft-vandergaast-edns-client-subnet/README.md

    to less than desirable responses from topology-sensitive Authoritative Nameservers.

-   This draft defines an EDNS0 [RFC6891] option to convey network information that is relevant to the DNS message.
+   This document defines an EDNS0 [RFC6891] option to convey network information that is relevant to the DNS message.
 It will carry sufficient network information about the originator for the Authoritative Nameserver to tailor responses.
 It will also provide